Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 This is often the case for certain employment sectors or security clearance, but members of the public cannot request this type of search unless they meet particular criteria.

-Obtain Your Own Criminal History Record in Texas
+Obtain Your Own Criminal History Record in TX

 Texans have the right to access, obtain, and verify the accuracy of their own criminal history records through the DPS.
-Interested parties wanting to get copies of their own criminal records in Texas can either:
+Interested parties wanting to get copies of their own criminal records in the state of Texas can either:

 In addition to the DPS, several other state and federal agencies or registries will provide criminal history details to interested parties in Tarrant County as well.
 Each resource is mentioned below with a brief description of what it offers; all are publicly accessible and come at no cost to the user.

-• The Texas Public Sex Offender Website is the state sex offender registry and searchable by offender name, location, or institute of higher education.
+- The Texas Public Sex Offender Website is the state sex offender registry and is searchable by offender name, location, or institute of higher education.

-How Do I Perform a Background Check in Tarrant County, Texas?
+How To Complete a Background Check in Tarrant County

 Whether for personal reasons or professional purposes, background checks can be performed in Tarrant County and will come in very handy for finding more information on the subject of the investigation.